 4. Visual Transmittance (VT%): Visible transmittance is the amount of light in the visible spectrum that passes through a glazing material.
-Using the Visible Transmittance (VT%) slider, users can control the amount of daylight which passes through their windows.
+Using the Visible Transmittance (VT%) slider, users can control the amount of daylight that passes through their windows.
 A higher VT% means more daylight penetrates the interior space which, can directly impact electric lighting and its associated cooling loads.
 NOTE: SHGC and U-Value for Glazing materials can be changed on the Baseline Energy Page.

-Can I submit this for LEED compliance?
+1. Can I submit this for LEED compliance?

 Yes, our calculation method follows the guidelines required of the BD+C LEED v4.0 IEQ - Daylight credit for sDA% and ASE% simulations.
 However, buildings with dynamic facades can not pursue LEED compliance with cove.tool, as that is yet a capability inside the daylight page and upload process.
 Also, note that users must denote unoccupied areas from the floor plate during upload.
 That means occupied spaces can be uploaded regularly as Floor objects, and unoccupied areas should be uploaded through the Shading Device Layer.
 Check out the LEED Daylighting Documentation article for the full steps.